adam-wozniak/website/_posts/2021-10-04-how-to-learn-anything-twelve-months.md

 - virtually every other hobby
 - and [FOMO](https://en.m.wikipedia.org/wiki/Fear_of_missing_out)

 I’m not perfect, of course, so I did slip up on some of the above from time-to-time.
+And I'm not saying I'll continue to say no to all this stuff in future.
 But you get the idea.

 Your list may end up being different.
 But the point is that something needs to go.
 And probably not just one thing, but many.